 Here in this passage we see again God’s anger against idolatry (worshipping of idols).

 Why is God so angry?

 Jeremiah ponders this.

-When we reject God, the King of the nations (who is due our worship and fear); When we do this, we put something else (single or many) in His place.
+When we reject God, the King of the nations; When we do this we put something else in His rightful place.

-“But the LORD is the true God; he is the living God and the everlasting King.
+“But the LORD is the true God; he is the living and everlasting King.
 At his wrath the earth quakes, and the nations cannot endure his indignation.”

-And Jeremiah wrestles with this.
-So should we.
+Jeremiah wrestles with this, and so should we.

 * Sovereign Lord,

-Thank You for Your word in Jeremiah today.
-Please open our eyes to see and unblock our ears to hear what You have for us here.
+Thank You for Your word from Jeremiah today.
+Please open our eyes to see and unblock our ears to hear what You have for us to know.

-Cause us to wrestle with what Jeremiah wrestles with.
-Your anger at idolatry, Your wrath, Your justice.
+Please help us wrestle as Jeremiah wrestles, with Your anger at idolatry, Your wrath, Your justice.